 A senior unsecured loan of up to EUR 2 million to be provided in two equal tranches under the Financial Intermediaries Framework ("FIF").

-The Loan proceeds will be used for on-lending to private micro-, small- and medium-sized enterprises in Kosovo in accordance with the Policy Statement.
+The Loan proceeds will be used for on-lending to private micro-, small and medium sized enterprises ("MSMEs") in Kosovo in accordance with the Policy Statement.

 ETI score: 60

 The project contributes to the objectives of the FIF, supporting the Transition Impact qualities of Competitive and Resilient:

 Competitive: the project will expand KRK's lending to private MSMEs in Kosovo, with a focus on regional outreach and attraction of new MSME clients.

 Resilient: KRK is expected to maintain adequate MSME portfolio quality.

 Kreditimi Rural i Kosoves, LLC ("KRK") is the third largest microfinance institution in Kosovo by gross loans and the only MFI currently organised as a limited liability company.
 Operating since 2000, KRK provides access to finance to low-income individuals in rural and urban areas of Kosovo, prioritising the agricultural sector.
 KRK has a network of 27 branches across the country and around 250 employees.
 KRK has a strong shareholder base comprised of EFSE (42.2%), FMO (29.2%), SIDI (17.4%), and Credit Cooperatif (11.2%).